wlillisdev/tasty_tipples/README.md

   - The Navigation bar is located at the top of all Pages.
 It is simple but clean design.
 It includes the logo, Main Products Links, search bar, My Account and a Shopping Bag.
   - If a user has logged it, they can view their profile via the account link.
   - Notification Banner, is located on top of the nav and displays important information.
-  - It will allow a visitor to quickly and easily get around the site as each link logically leads to the next.
+  - The nav design will allow a visitor to quickly and easily get around the site as each link logically leads to the next.
   - The nav elements of the main products has a hover underline transition effect that is generated when hovered over which adds to the user experience.
   - The nav bar is responsive and collapse’s in to hamburger menu when on smaller screens.